Frank Turner: Lost Evenings Festival

 Lost Evenings 4 was scheduled to take place at the Arena, Berlin on 21–24 May 2020.
 It was originally due to take place at Astra Kulturhaus, but tickets sold out quickly due to high demand, therefore the venue was changed.
 Artists scheduled to also play the main stage included Catfish and the Bottlemen and KT Tunstall.
 However, as a consequence of the COVID-19 pandemic of 2020, the festival was cancelled.

 Following the cancellation of the Berlin edition due to COVID-19, the new date for Lost Evenings 4 was once more announced to be held at the Roundhouse, this time on 16–19 September 2021.

 Lost Evenings 5 took place between 15–18 September 2022 in the area known as the "Columbia Triangle" in Berlin, consisting of Columbia Hall, Columbia Theater, and Silverwings.
 Other performers included Beans On Toast, Grace Petrie and Craig Finn.

 Lost Evenings 6 took place between 21–24 September 2023 at House of Blues, Anaheim, California.
 Other artists that played the main stage at Lost Evenings 6 included KT Tunstall, Pedro the Lion and Chuck Ragan.

 Lost Evenings 7 was held between 19–22 September at the Great Canadian Resort Toronto in Toronto, Ontario, Canada.
 2024's lineup included Bedouin Soundclash and Murder by Death.
 Lost Evenings 7 generated $76,000 for various charities, such as local LGBTQ+ groups, homelessness and housing groups, the Nick Alexander Memorial Trust and more.

-Lost Evenings 8 is scheduled for 25–28 September 2025, in Edinburgh, Scotland.
+Lost Evenings 8 was held 25–28 September 2025, in Edinburgh, Scotland.

+Lost Evenings 9 will be held 24–27 September 2026 in Dallas, Texas at the South Side Ballroom.
+Top-line openers include The Menzingers, Ben Kweller, The Get-Up Kids and ...And You Will Know Us By The Trail of Dead.
+Additional bands include Hot Water Music, Koo Koi, Laura Stevenson, Chris Simpson (of Mineral), Vandoliers, The Iron Roses, Larry and His Flask and Emile Wolfe.